When you declutter your home, there are certain questions to help you declutter that you should be asking yourself.

 After some debate and reluctant experimenting on my husband’s part, we converted to a French press.
 He now drinks all of the coffee he makes every day, empties it out when done because it is so easy, and then puts the press in the dishwasher or stored under the counter because it is so small.
 We both love it!

-#11 – If all else fails, ask yourself this: Why am I decluttering my home?
+#11 – Why am I decluttering my home?

 If guilt, sentiments, or anger kept me from getting rid of something, I would ask myself these last questions to help me declutter.